How to Decided if You Want a Border on Your T-shirt Quilt

 - A border will make your quilt larger.
 Or you will need fewer T-shirts to get to the size quilt you want with a border.

-- A border will also make your quilt more expensive because of the cost of the border and the increase to the size of the quilt a border adds.
+- A border will also make your quilt more expensive because of the cost of the border and the increase to the quilt size that a border adds.

 I will walk through our standard borders and provide two examples of each style of border.
 I will provide my opinion and commentary about each style.
 But ultimately, it will come down to what you like and what you want to afford.